-God loves variety: just look at how many different types of flowers He created.
-Yet there is a purpose for everything little thing He creates.
-In the language of the people God used to reveal Him to the world, there is no word for coincidence.
-Everything is a sign or message and it is up to us to figure out whom it is from and what it means.
+God loves variety.
+Just look at how many different types of flora and fauna He created.
+Yet there is a purpose for every little thing He creates.
+In the language of the people that God uses to reveal Himself to the world, there is no word for coincidence.
+Everything is a sign or message, and it is up to us to figure out whom it is from and what it means.
 The ways in which He speaks to us are too numerous to count.
 Some of the most common ones are:

 - Word of knowledge

 In this article we will focus on the first three ways, addressing the last two items in the next article.

 Word of KnowledgeThis is a gift of the Holy Spirit (1 Corinthians 12:7-11).
 Often it is about your life or your relationships.
 Sometimes the Holy Spirit will tell someone else something they can’t possibly know about you.
 It may be a single word or a sentence.

 A word of knowledge should always confirm something that God is already placing in your heart.
 If someone gives you a word from God that does not connect with something in your life, it could be that the person is:

 - speaking from his or her own spirit

 - is listening to a demonic spirit